-Pay upfront and get reimbursed.
+Pay up-front and get reimbursed.

-- Pay for services and products. - Submit reimbursement, proof of purchase and dates and type of service (also called substantiation). - Have your funds automatically deposited into your checking or savings account, or receive a check.
+- Pay for services and products. - Submit reimbursement request with proof of purchase information showing date and type of service (also called substantiation). - Have your funds automatically deposited into your checking or savings account, or receive a check.